USGS - science for a changing world

 Cloverly, Morrison, and Sundance Formations

-CLOVERLY, MORRISON, AND SUNDANCE (Js) FORMATIONS.
-CLOVERLY FORMATION--Rusty sandstone at top, underlain by brightly variegated bentonitic claystone; chert-pebble conglomerate locally at base.
-MORRISON FORMATION--Dully variegated claystone, nodular limestone, and gray silty sandstone.
+Cloverly Formation - Rusty sandstone at top, underlain by brightly variegated bentonitic claystone; chert-pebble conglomerate locally at base.
+Morrison Formation - Dully variegated claystone, nodular limestone, and gray silty sandstone.
 In southern Yellowstone and Jackson Hole areas the presence of Morrison is questionable.
-SUNDANCE FORMATION--Greenish-gray glauconitic sandstone and shale, underlain by red and gray nonglauconitic sandstone and shale.
+Sundance Formation (Js) - Greenish-gray glauconitic sandstone and shale, underlain by red and gray nonglauconitic sandstone and shale.

 Lithologic constituents